jokilic/razgovorko/README.md

 ### General To-Dos

-- [ ] Theme, text styles, colors, etc.
+- [ ] `OnboardingPasswordScreen` - Add little icon for seeing password
 - [ ] Introduce indexes on the tables for better performance
 - [ ] Introduce some security on the tables
 - [ ] Replace all Exceptions with returning